kauanatomb/goals/README.md

 The Goals is a website to help people achieve their goals day by day.

-- [Acess the finished project online] (https://kauanatomb.github.io/goals/)
+- <a href="https://kauanatomb.github.io/goals/"> Access the finished project online</a>